gauditech/gaudi-docs/docs/advanced-topics/actions.md

 ### Custom expressions

-You can select custom expressions as well!
+You can even select ad-hoc properties using custom expressions!

 ```
 select {